Semi-local string comparison: algorithmic techniques and applications

 \myfront

-\mychapter{Introduction} \mysection{Overview} The longest common subsequence (LCS) problem is a classical problem in computer science.
-Given two strings $a$, $b$ of lengths $m$, $n$ respectively, the LCS problem asks for the length of the longest string that is a subsequence of both $a$ and $b$.
+\mychapter{Introduction} A classical measure of string comparison is given by the longest common subsequence (LCS) problem.
+Given two strings $a$, $b$ of lengths $m$, $n$ respectively, the LCS problem asks for the length of the longest possible string that is a subsequence of both $a$ and $b$.
 This length is called the strings' LCS score.
+The LCS problem has numerous applications both within and outside computer science.
 We refer the reader to monographs \cite{Crochemore_Rytter:94,Gusfield:97} for the background and further references.

-The semi-local LCS problem is a generalisation of the LCS problem, arising naturally in the context of string comparison.
+For a more detailed approach to string comparison, let us consider the following generalisation of the LCS problem.
 Given two strings $a$, $b$ as before, the semi-local LCS problem asks for the LCS score of each string against all substrings of the other string, and of all prefixes of each string against all suffixes of the other string.
-In this work, we survey a number of algorithmic techniques related to the semi-local LCS problem, and present some algorithmic applications of these techniques.

-The rest of this \mychapname{} contains the necessary preliminaries.
-In \secref{s-points}, we establish the basic terminology and notation of points and matrices.
-In \secref{s-distribution}, we give the key definitions of distribution and density matrices.
-In \secref{s-umonge}, we introduce our main algorithmic tool: a special class of integer matrices, called simple unit-Monge matrices, which are obtained as distribution matrices of permutation matrices, and can be represented implicitly by a dominance counting data structure, such as a range tree.

-In \chapref{c-mmult}, we describe our main algorithmic techniques.
-In \secref{s-mmult}, we introduce matrix distance multiplication, and study its algebraic properties in the classes of Monge and simple unit-Monge matrices.
-In \secref{s-braids}, we present an algebraic formalism for distance multiplication of simple unit-Monge matrices, called seaweed braids.
-In \secref{s-mmult-alg}, we give an efficient algorithm for distance multiplication of implicit simple unit-Monge matrices (or, equivalently, seaweed braids).
-In \secref{s-bruhat}, we describe an application of this algorithm to deciding comparability in the Bruhat partial order on permutations.

-In \chapref{c-semi}, we develop an application of our techniques to the semi-local LCS problem.
-In \secref{s-llcs}, we formally define the semi-local LCS problem and related concepts.
-In \secref{s-score-matrices}, we introduce alignment dags and highest-score matrices.
-Exploiting the algebraic framework of unit-Monge matrices, in \secref{s-score-mmult} we obtain an efficient algorithm for highest-score matrix composition.
+Such a comparison pattern provides a much more detailed picture of string similarity than a single LCS score; it also arises naturally in many string-related problems.
+Upon closer look, the semi-local LCS problem turns out to be a powerful and flexible alternative to classical dynamic programming in situations where the input to a string comparison problem may not be available all at once: for example, comparison of dynamically changing strings; comparison of compressed strings; parallel string comparison.
+Furthermore, the semi-local LCS problem turns out to have surprising connections in a few seemingly unrelated fields, such as computational geometry, algebra of semigroups, and graph theory.